pedrohenriiz/Random-Color-Generator/README.md

 ## Installation

 Clone this project or download it.
-After this, open the folder where you downloaded the project and open it on your favourite browser.
+After this, open the folder where you downloaded the project and open it on your favorite browser.